damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/README.md

 * For this project, I decided to use Jenkins on my local MacOS machine as a CI server.
 Of course, a student can create an AWS EC2 instance and install Jenkins there but to speed up my debugging I decided for the on-premise solution.
 If you want to have a cloud-based solution, just instantiate an AWS EC2 instance, SSH into it and complete the same steps.

 * To set up Jenkins on MacOS, I used [this tutorial](https://coralogix.com/blog/how-to-install-and-configure-jenkins-on-the-mac-os/).
-If there are any missing writing permissions during the installation with brew, checkout [this](https://apple.stackexchange.com/questions/144785/cannot-update-homebrew-permission-denied) discussion on Stackoverflow.
+If there are any missing writing permissions during the installation with `brew`, checkout [this](https://apple.stackexchange.com/questions/144785/cannot-update-homebrew-permission-denied) discussion on Stackoverflow.

 * After the installation of Jenkins, I installed some useful Jenkins plugins, like [Blue Ocean](https://www.jenkins.io/projects/blueocean/) and [AWS Steps](https://www.jenkins.io/doc/pipeline/steps/pipeline-aws/).

-* Then I configured the AWS Steps plugin in Jenkins so that Jenkins can communicate with AWS.
-For this step, I firstly created a new *IAM User* on AWS with programmatic admin access called *capstone-user* ( [SCREENSHOT1](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/screenshots/SCREENSHOT1.png)).
+* Then I configured the **AWS Steps** plugin in Jenkins so that Jenkins can communicate with AWS.
+For this step, I firstly created a new **IAM User** on AWS with programmatic admin access called `capstone-user` ([SCREENSHOT1](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/screenshots/SCREENSHOT1.png)).
 Afterwards, I configured Jenkins by adding the credentials ([SCREENSHOT2](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/screenshots/SCREENSHOT2.png)) by following [this tutorial](https://www.howtoforge.com/how-to-store-aws-user-access-key-and-secret-key-in-jenkins/).

-* The next step was to configure my DockerHub credentials within Jenkins ([SCREENSHOT3](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/screenshots/SCREENSHOT3.png)).
-I followed [this tutorial](https://dzone.com/articles/building-docker-images-to-docker-hub-using-jenkins) to add my DockerHub credentials.
+* The next step was to configure my **DockerHub** credentials within Jenkins ([SCREENSHOT3](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/screenshots/SCREENSHOT3.png)).
+I followed [this tutorial](https://dzone.com/articles/building-docker-images-to-docker-hub-using-jenkins) to add my DockerHub credentials to Jenkins.

 ### 2. Configure AWS CLI

-I made sure that my AWS CLI tool is configured correctly.
+I made sure that my **AWS CLI** tool is configured correctly.
 I used `aws configure` to do so and added the key and secret from my newly created user to the configuration.
+[Here](https://docs.aws.amazon.com/cli/latest/reference/configure/) is a good tutorial on how to configure AWS CLI.

 ### 3. Create Kubernetes Cluster

-* For the creation of a Kubernetes cluster I decided to use the AWS EKS service.
+* For the creation of a Kubernetes cluster I decided to use the **AWS EKS** service.
 I wanted to create this cluster from my local machine and learnt that there is a CLI tool called `eksctl` provided by AWS.
-I installed it on my local MacOS machine following [this tutorial](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html).
+I installed it on my local MacOS machine by following [this tutorial](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html).

 * Then, I created a Kubernetes cluster on AWS EKS with the following script ([SCREENSHOT4](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/screenshots/SCREENSHOT4.png)):